GAumala/red-black-tree/README.md

 `insert` takes an existing tree and a new value and returns a new tree that contains the new value.

 `find` takes an existing tree and a target value and returns the value inside that tree that is equal to the target.
-Returns `Nothing` of no such value is found.
+Returns `Nothing` if no such value is found.

-## Haskell
+## Example

 Suppose we wanted to store our app's users on a `RedBlackTree`.
 For simplicity, let's assume that we only know two things about the user: the user's email address, a string guaranteed to be unique for each user, and the user's name.
 The type `User` could look like this: